johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Description ==

-The Table field plugin enables easily editing a table.
-The plugin is compatible with ACF4 and ACF5.
+The Table Field Plugin enhances the functionality of the "Advanced Custom Fields" plugin with easy-to-edit tables.
+The plugin requires the "Advanced Custom Fields" plugin and is compatible with version 4 and 5.
 The table field works also with the repeater and flexible field types.

 * table header (option)
 * add and remove table columns and rows